aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 ### GitHub repository

-The full code used here can be found [in a GitHub repository](https://github.com/aiven/demo-opensearch-python).
+The code be found [in a GitHub repository](https://github.com/aiven/demo-opensearch-python).
 The files are organized according to their functions: